Find the best way to send money to India

-Looking for the best way to send money from Canada to family, friends or businesses in India (or even to your own overseas bank account)?
+Looking for the best and cheapest way to send money from Canada to family, friends or businesses in India (or even to your own overseas bank account)?

 Don't head straight to your Canadian bank – compare specialist money transfer services instead.
 They nearly always offer better INR exchange rates and lower fees, so for the same amount of Canadian dollars you send, your recipient will receive more Indian rupees.